 They must be in good standing with the Institute (dues paid up to date);

 Must be, or have been, actively engaged in the public relations or communications profession; and

 Demonstrated an exceptional level of professional work either as an in-house practitioner or consultant.

 After the specified deadline, the PRII's subcommittee on nominations will review the Fellow nominations.
-The subcommittee consists of five upstanding individuals, chaired by Jim Walsh FPRII (Life), with a detailed knowledge of the public relations community and profession.
+The subcommittee consists of five upstanding individuals, chaired by Ita Gibney FPRII (Life), with a detailed knowledge of the public relations community and profession.
 They will undertake to ensure the standards of this professional distinction are upheld.
-The process aims to ensure that Fellows announced for each year aim to represent a blend of the unique contributions and backgrounds that contribute to the development of the Profession.
-The nominees impact on their colleagues, organisation and external stakeholders provide demonstrable examples of the exception level of professional work that they carry out.
-Criteria of assessment for sub-committee based upon nomination application:
+The process aims to ensure that Fellows announced for each year aim to represent a blend of the unique contributions and backgrounds that contribute to the development of the profession.
+The nominees impact on their colleagues, organisation and external stakeholders provide demonstrable examples of the exceptional level of professional work that they carry out.